entreprenerder/chart-reaction/README.md

 import React from 'react';
 import {LineChart} from 'chart-reaction';

-//This will render a line by itself w/o any grid, axis, or labels export cont Example = (props) => {
+//This will render a line by itself w/o any grid, axis, or labels. export const Example = (props) => {
   const lineChartData = [
     {label: "Jan",value: 15},
     {label: "Feb",value: 10},